Internationales Opernstudio

 Cashlin Oostindië

-The Dutch mezzo-soprano Cashlin Oostindië received her training at the Conservatorium van Amsterdam and in Athens, as well as privately with Lauren Athey-Janka and Eva-Maria Westbroek.
-During her studies, she was a member of Young Opera Noord Holland, sang Marcellina (“Le nozze di Figaro”), was part of the chorus in Poulenc’s “Dialogues des Carmélites,” and appeared as a soloist at the Lefkas Music Week Festival in Greece.
-In concert, she performed the alto parts in Bruckner’s “Requiem” and Rossini’s “Petite Messe solennelle.”
-Together with pianist Florence van der Does, she regularly gives song recitals in the Netherlands.
-Starting with the 2025/26 season, she will be a member of the International Opera Studio at the Zurich Opera House.
+Cashlin Oostindië is a Dutch mezzo-soprano.
+She received her training at the Amsterdam Conservatory and in Athens, as well as privately with Lauren Athey-Janka and Eva-Maria Westbroek.
+During her studies, she was a member of Young Opera Noord Holland, sang Marcellina ("Le nozze di Figaro"), participated in the chorus of Poulenc’s "Dialogues des Carmélites," and performed as a soloist at the Lefkas Music Week Festival in Greece.
+In concert, she has sung the alto parts in Bruckner’s "Requiem" and Rossini’s "Petite Messe solennelle."
+She regularly gives song recitals in the Netherlands with pianist Florence van der Does.
+Since the 2025/26 season, she has been a member of the International Opera Studio at the Zürich Opera House.

 Rigoletto20 / 23 / 27 Dec 2025 / 1 / 4 Jan 2026 Der Rosenkavalier26 Sept / 1 / 5 / 14 / 17 / 21 / 26 Oct 2025